barfowl/OpenSubdiv/documentation/bfr_overview.rst

 | Ordering of coords around boundary for quad and tri parameterizations.                    |
 +-------------------------------------------------------------------------------------------+

-Tessellation methods allow the coords associated with specific vertices or edges to be identified, as well as providing the coords for the entire ring around the boundary separately from those of the interior if desired.
-While the ordering of coords in the interior is not guaranteed, the ordering of the boundary coords is specifically fixed to support the correllation of potentially shared coords between faces.
+Methods of the Tessellation class allow the coords associated with specific vertices or edges to be identified, as well as providing the coords for the entire ring around the boundary separately from those of the interior if desired.
+While the ordering of coords in the interior is not defined (and so not to be relied upon), the ordering of the boundary coords is specifically fixed to support the correllation of potentially shared coords between faces.

-It's worth noting that the Tessellation class is completely independent of the Surface class.
+The Tessellation class is completely independent of the Surface class.
 Tessellation simply takes a Parameterization and tessellation rates and provides the coords and facets that define its pattern.
 So Tessellation can be used in any other evaluation context where the Parameterizations are appropriate.

 Tessellation Rates
 ******************